tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/prefilter/README.md

-# Parallel Asteroid Pre-Filtering Tool

-This program implements a shared-memory-parallelized version of the Fortran Asteroid Prefilter (FAP).
+# The Fortran Asteroid Prefilter

-Uses [MIDACO](https://midaco-solver.com) to perform a pre-filtering scan on candidate asteroids from the Minor Bodies Database.
+This program implements the prefiltering methodology for identifying _retrieval candidates_ from a given list of NEOs.
+The methodology was originally developed in Sánchez, J. P., & García Yárnoz, D. (2016).
+Asteroid retrieval missions enabled by invariant manifold dynamics.
+Acta Astronautica, 127, 667–677. https://doi.org/10.1016/j.actaastro.2016.05.034.

 ### Build Instructions